RoadkillUK/Motor-on-a-Roller-Blind-for-ESPHOME/README.md

  - Press button for > 1 second to enter setup mode
  - Press button again to start the blind closing
- - Press button again when closed and blind starts to open (actually resets the stepper position to 0)
+ - Press button again when closed and blind starts to open
  - Press button again when blind is fully open
  - Job Done

  The button is also used to open/close the blind

  NOTE:  If you find that your shades are going the wrong way, you can change the pin
-        settings below or reverse the + and – wires for each of the A and B motor pairs on your driver and the motor will spin in the opposite direction.
+        settings in the 'testblind.yaml' or reverse the + and – wires for each of the A and B motor pairs on your driver and the motor will spin in the opposite direction.

+### There are 2 versions available, one which reports position while moving (has a small pause every second), and a second version that has no delay but does not report position while moving.